Chocobo

 The Chocobo (チョコボ, Chokobo) is a fictional species created for the Final Fantasy franchise by Square Enix (originally Square).
 A galliform bird commonly having yellow feathers, they were first introduced in Final Fantasy II (1988), and have since featured in some capacity in nearly every Final Fantasy title, usually as a means of transport.
-Chocobos or chocobo-themed characters have played story roles in multiple titles, notably Final Fantasy V and the world of Final Fantasy XIII.
+Chocobos or chocobo-themed characters have played story roles in multiple titles, notably in Final Fantasy V and XIII.
 A recurring Chocobo also acts as protagonist of the Chocobo spin-off series.

 The chocobo was created by designer and artist Koichi Ishii, inspired by childhood memories of raising a chick to adulthood.
 In Final Fantasy III it was going to be part of a trio of mascot characters alongside the Moogle, but the third planned mascot was scrapped.
 The chocobo has gone through multiple redesigns for each entry, with a notable contributing artist being Toshiyuki Itahana.
 In addition to Final Fantasy, the character has made cameo appearances in other video games.
 The chocobo has remained an icon of the series, recognised and noted by journalists and fans.